Updated December 29, 2019

 If we feel the purchase doesn’t warrant the best value, we’ll either propose an adjusted service or refund you if your site is already dialed in.

 Timeline: We can usually finish your project between 2 – 5 business days, depending on the service/package you ordered.
 If a lot of people recently purchased services there could be a queue, extending the time to start the project by a few days.

 We deliver a report showing what we did to your site, including additional notes and recommendations.

-Here’s a sample report of a recent Entrepreneur project.
+Here’s a sample report of an Entrepreneur project.

 We were able to make some awesome gains on that site, mainly with image optimization and app analysis.